 ING discloses criminal probe, says 'significant' penalties possible

-ING disclosed in its annual report published last week that it is being targeted by Dutch prosecutors in a criminal investigation into money laundering and corruption that could result in significant fines.
-FILE PHOTO: The logo of ING bank is seen at the entrance of the group's office in Brussels, Belgium, October 3, 2016.
+FILE PHOTO: The logo of ING bank is seen at the entrance of the group's office in Brussels, Belgium, October 3, 2016. ) disclosed in its annual report published last week that it is being targeted by Dutch prosecutors in a criminal investigation into money laundering and corruption that could result in significant fines.

 Discussions